A 2019 CoreData Survey revealed some shocking statistics about Australian financial lives:

-One of the most surprising findings of the survey was that financial stress is not only experienced in low-income households.
-Respondents on salaries of up to $150,000 a year with investments of up to $750,000 were only marginally less financially-stressed than those who earned up to $90,000 with investments up to $350,000.
+Financial stress is not only experienced in low-income households.
+Respondents on salaries of up to $150,000 a year with investments of up to $750,000 were only marginally less financially stressed than those who earned up to $90,000 with investments up to $350,000.
 It was also found that women are much more likely to be financially stressed than men.

 In short – there is a BIG problem!